SQL Server monitor

 The SQL Server monitor shows the measurements and server properties that can be monitored on the SQL database server during the test run.

 Set up the SQL Server monitor

-This task describes how to configure the SQL Server monitor.
+This task describes how to set up the SQL Server monitor.

 If your monitor accesses a server outside of your internal network, you may need to set up a web proxy to collect data from it.
-For details, see Prerequisites.
+For details, see Use a proxy server.

-From the LoadRunner Enterprise navigation toolbar, click and select Monitors (under Assets).
+In LoadRunner Enterprise, click Open the navigation toolbar and select Monitors (under Assets).

-Click Get Counters to display a list of available metrics and counters, and select the relevant measurements that you want to monitor.
+Click Get Counters to display a list of available metrics and counters.

 The following table describes the default counters that can be monitored on version 6.5 of the SQL Server: